xebia-functional/fetch/README.md

 ## Batching

 Multiple fetches to the same data source are automatically batched.
-For illustrating it, we are going to compose three independent fetch results as a tuple.
+For illustrating this, we are going to compose three independent fetch results as a tuple.

 ```scala
 def fetchThree[F[_] : Concurrent]: Fetch[F, (String, String, String)] =
   (fetchString(1), fetchString(2), fetchString(3)).tupled
 ```

-When executing the above fetch, note how the three identities get batched and the data source is only queried once.
+When executing the above fetch, note how the three identities get batched, and the data source is only queried once.

 ```scala
 Fetch.run[IO](fetchThree).unsafeRunTimed(5.seconds)